When you have high anxiety, look for a job that doesn’t require a lot from you. These are the least stressful nursing jobs out there.

 This is the combination of nursing with information sciences.
 You care for patients by managing their electronic data.

 It’s a low-stress job because they spend most of their time gathering and analyzing information.
-They don’t interact with patients very often.
+Informatics nurses typically don’t interact with patients very often.
+This means they don’t have to deal with death, dying, family members, doctors, and so on.
+My favorite part about becoming an informatics nurse is that nobody dies in IT.

 School Nurse